Every Student Succeeds Act (ESSA)

 - Defining a well-rounded education: The definition of a well-rounded education includes the arts and music, and Title I funds can be used for arts education.

-- Amid the ongoing reality that roughly half of U.S. students continue to score below minimum proficiency in core subjects such as reading and math on NAEP assessments, the states continue to try—as they always have—to do the best they can.
+- Meanwhile, amid the ongoing reality that roughly half of U.S. students continue to score below minimum proficiency in core subjects such as reading and math on NAEP assessments, the states continue to try—as they always have—to do the best they can.